fivism/spaceoppgave/README.md

 This model:
 - assumes there is only one building-limits polygon
-- N height plataeus, valid only if they are contiguous and cover 100% of building limits
+- assumes N height plataeus, valid only if they are contiguous and cover 100% of building limits
 - validates integrity by checksumming resultant hybridized polygon features' areas against original building limit polygon area
 - uses this validation as a means to save a running history of last-known-good-featuresets and therefore a conflict resolution system when either feature is being changed
 - outputs these features as formatted JSON via `write_out(filename)`